-TEFL Worldwide Prague Graduate Kenny Parris, shares his observations while living and teaching in Europe.
+TEFL Worldwide Prague Graduate Kenny Parris, shares his observations while living and teaching English in Europe.

-In just 4 weeks, you can be teaching English abroad!
-Get TEFL certified with TEFL Worldwide Prague
+In just 4 weeks you can be teaching English abroad.
+TEFL Worldwide was awarded as the Top

 - Restaurants – Free water, refills and condiments – Free water?….what free water?
 That’s just not a thing at many places, or you have to go out of your way to specifically ask for tap water.
 Otherwise, when you ask for water they’ll bring it to you in a nice glass bottle, which you’ll see charged to the bill in the end.
 Also don’t forget to say “still” or “no gas” water, because the 1st preference here is sparkling.
 Don’t expect ice-water either, maybe it’ll be cold from being in the fridge, but ice doesn’t get served in drinks nearly as much (frequency and quantity) as in the US.
 Oh and when you’re looking at the cost of water on your bill, just look right below it for the cost of the bread that the waiter offered you (how am I paying for it when you offered?!) and the ketchup, bbq sauce or mustard.
 But don’t worry, because at least mayo will be free with orders of fries sometimes.
 It’s a European thing.

 - Pay for public bathrooms – Travel from country to country and you’ll see several outdoor “Toilet” signs.
 Great right?
 After all that walking, there’s a bathroom at your convenience.
 Just make sure you have the equivalent of 50 cents to pay for it.
 Fast food places will charge you to use the bathrooms as well.
 The best way to get around this is to just go to a mall and use it in there.
 I think that strategy works anywhere around the world.